subspace-com/js_webrtc_echotest/README.md

 - Start the build watch with `yarn start`.
 - Test it with `yarn test:watch`.
-- The dev server should fix the lint errors automatically, but you can the `yarn lint:fix` if you want to do it manually.
+- The pre commit should fix the lint errors automatically, but you can use the `yarn lint:fix` if you want to do it manually.

 > Note: When a html or css file is changed you need to restart the server or manually run the `yarn copy` command